microsoft/vscode-java-test/README.md

   <img src="https://raw.githubusercontent.com/Microsoft/vscode-java-test/cs/new-readme/demo/status_bar.png" style="border-radius: 15px" alt="Status Bar"/>
 </p>

 - After running/debugging the test cases, the status bar will show the final results.
-Simply click on it to show the Test Report..
+Simply click on it to show the Test Report.
 - You can also click the ✔️ or ❌ mark in Code Lens to open the Test Report.

 <p align="center">